caseyg/awesome/README.md

 *   [DocumindHQ/documind](https://github.com/DocumindHQ/documind) - Open-source platform for extracting structured data from documents using AI.

 *   [steel-dev/steel-browser](https://github.com/steel-dev/steel-browser) - 🔥 Open Source Browser API for AI Agents & Apps.
-Steel Browser is a batteries-included browser instance that lets you build automate the web without worrying about infrastructure.
+Steel Browser is a batteries-included browser instance that lets you automate the web without worrying about infrastructure.

 *   [htunnicliff/jmap-jam](https://github.com/htunnicliff/jmap-jam) - Jam is a tiny (~2kb gzipped), strongly-typed JMAP client with zero runtime dependencies.
 It has friendly, fluent APIs that make working with JMAP a breeze.